MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ### Scalar Functions and ETL

 ETL functions and Scalar functions are named after what they do.
 They only do one thing.
-This is especially important because SQL Server does not have a debugger
+Having small functions and procedures is especially important because SQL Server does not have efficient debugging capabilities.

 ### Schema